Hyde Park, Memphis: Cypress Creek

-Cypress Creek is a small creek running through North Memphis, originating east of the Memphis fairgrounds and running north until emptying into McKellar Lake.
+Cypress Creek is a small creek running through North Memphis, originating east of the Memphis fairgrounds and running north until emptying into the Wolf River.
 It is an important asset for water drainage and flood control.
 It has also been the dumping sites of several harmful chemicals.
 Velsicol was the main target of the court cases involving Cyprus Creek and according to them site investigations and remediation have been completed at all residential areas along the street, with the exception of Springdale Apartments.

 During the channelization process in the 1960s, contaminated sediment was displaced into residents’ backyards and placed on the grounds of local schools.
 In March 2005, the Tennessee Department of Health conducted tests requested by the Memphis and Shelby County Health Department to examine the levels of toxicity in the creek and the exposure and risk to those living around it.
 Velsicol Chemical Corporation took its own soil samples and discovered instances of the pesticide aldrin, dieldrin, endrin, and endrin-like chemicals, all of which were produced at the Velsicol plant.
 However, while Tennessee Department of Health concluded that pesticides in most yards were not hazardous to residents’ health, they also found that in some yards pesticides may have presented a health hazard in the past and may continue to be in the present and future.

 The Tennessee Department of Health has recommended that the appropriate government bodies assure the swift cleanup of properties requiring remediation, and that all areas filled with soil from Cypress Creek should be located and tested.
 In addition, Velsicol is responsible for removing soil from contaminated residential properties, landscaping the property under the guidance of the property owner, and storing the contaminated soil on the Velsicol property before it can be disposed of.
 Once this process is complete, Velsicol must address non-residential properties adversely affected by the company's dumping.

 On April 1, 2004, certain residents of the Cypress Creek neighborhood of Memphis filed a lawsuit against Velsicol Chemical Corporation, alleging damage to their property from the discharge of dieldrin and related chemicals from the Velsicol plant on Warford Avenue to Cypress Creek.
 Mildred Isabel et al. v.
 Velsicol Chemical Corporation.
 The Creek has also been rumored to cause birth defects in the babies of parents living near the creek, and this was one of the arguments that the plaintiffs had against Velsicol.
 After investigation, it was determined that this was not the case, though cancer rates are still higher in the neighborhood.